CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

-## How to Volunteer / Advocate
+## How to Support
 We want you to grow and gain the skills you need to work in a professional tech-related role.
 For more context, see an organizer.
 ### Volunteer Information
-- Currently volunteers are first come, first serve.
-Here's a list of duties(link coming by May 29th) - if you're still willing to help, hit up SteveC#2340 or an organizer in-person.
+- Here's a list of duties we currently need help with (deets/link coming by May 29th)
 ### Developer Advocacy Program
 - We're always looking for volunteer Developer Advocates.
 You report directly to the lead organizer to achieve determined goals around community growth, product strategy, and partnership/sponsorships.